NCERT Book Solutions Class 6 Our Pasts – I Chapter 5

 The Rajas who allowed the ashvameda horse to pass through their lands showed that they accepted the supremacy of the Raja performing the sacrifice.
 These Rajas were then invited to attend the sacrifice.

-The charioteer was the raja’s companion in the battlefield and bore witness to many of his deeds and exploits.
-Thus it was the charioteer who sang poems and recounted tales glorifying the deeds of the Raja
+The charioteer was the raja’s companion on the battlefield and bore witness to many of his deeds and exploits.
+Thus, it was the charioteer who sang poems and recounted tales glorifying the deeds of the Raja and Priests performed the rituals, including the sprinkling of sacred water on the king.

 Q.2 Fill in the chart given below with the terms: hunter-gatherers, farmers, traders, craftspersons, herders.